Norman Baillie-Stewart: Espionage career

 Baillie-Stewart's court-martial began at Chelsea Barracks on 20 March.
-He faced ten charges under the Official Secrets Act 1911 for selling military secrets to a foreign power; he plead not-guilty to all of them.
+He faced ten charges under the Official Secrets Act 1911 for selling military secrets to a foreign power; he pleaded not guilty to all of them.
 Britain was not at war so he was in no danger of execution, but the ten charges carried a maximum sentence of 140 years in jail.

 The court was told that Baillie-Stewart began to offend in 1931 when he met and fell in love with a German woman while he was holidaying in Germany.
 He decided to become a German citizen and wrote a letter to the German Consul in London to offer his services.
 Receiving no answer, he travelled to Berlin (without permission to take leave) where he telephoned the German Foreign Ministry and demanded to talk to an English-speaker.
 That resulted in him making contact with a Major Mueller under the Brandenburg Gate, where he agreed to spy for Germany.